Participatory Performing Arts

 Supporting NESTA in the evaluation of the Arts Ventures Fund and the impact analysis of the ventures supported through it.
-The pilot fund will test the proposition that access to appropriate investment would enable arts organisations to build their capacity for social impact and income generation.
+The pilot fund tested the proposition that access to appropriate investment would enable arts organisations to build their capacity for social impact and income generation.

-A two-year programme of work with the London International Festival of Theatre that will see world-class artists from across the globe working alongside non-professionals in the deprived areas of Tottenham to redefine excellence in participatory practice and provide transformative opportunities for participants, audiences, artists and local organisations.
+A two-year programme of work with the London International Festival of Theatre that saw world-class artists from across the globe working alongside non-professionals in the deprived areas of Tottenham to redefine excellence in participatory practice and provide transformative opportunities for participants, audiences, artists and local organisations.